 - Check the color and add more pigment if necessary.

 Now, what should you do with your leftover dyed/mixed resin?

 Can you store mixed and dyed resins in the Vat/tank?

 When mixing and dying resin, it is best only to mix the quantity you need for the print or prints you intend to create.

-Storage is best in bottles designed to store resin, since they are light resistant and stored in a cool temperature.
+Storage is best in bottles designed to store resin, since they are light-resistant and stored at a cool temperature.